 At age-appropriate level, via ICT lessons (but not only), pupils are taught to look after their own online safety.
 From CE2 (year 4) pupils are taught about recognising online sexual exploitation, stalking and grooming, the risks, and of their duty to report any such instances they or their peers come across.
-Pupils can report concerns to the DSLs for the primary or secondary.
+Pupils can report concerns to the DSL.